dy/piezo/docs/r&d.md

     + refers to old vbasics: xojo, vbasic.net, vbasic, basic
     - strong association with strings
     - conflicts with apostrophes
+  9.a ``abc`` - backticked
+    + not as strong association with strings
+    + not supposed to conflict with apostrophes or typographical stuff
+    + looks like just unnamed strings
+    + indicates possibility of multiline
+    - too light for inline comments
+    - immediate impression is strings within program

+  10. `"Some comment about the code"`
+    + unnamed strings can be used to store program comments, removed by compiler ~ can conflict a-bit-ish with compiler directives

 ## [x] Groups: basic operations -> syntax sugar